Inside Therapy

 What is the role of anger in an emotionally healthy person and how can somatic therapy help someone develop a positive relationship with anger?

-What exactly is anxiety and why does it present so differently?
-At Downtown Somatic Therapy, we define anxiety by what happens in the body and we measure the severity of that anxiety by how it manifests physically.
+We define anxiety by what happens in the body and we measure the severity of that anxiety by how it manifests physically.

 When we feel shame we may withdraw from others, avoid intimacy, or become defensive or angry.